-The total project cost of Middle Tamor as per the revised Due Diligence study is NPR.
+The total revised Project cost of Middle Tamor Hydropower Project is NPR.
 13,330,000,000 (In words- NPR Thirteen Billion Three Hundred Thirty Million only).
-Out of the total project cost, the total equity portion is NPR.
-3,332,500,000, whereas the total debt required is NPR.
+Out of the total Project cost, the equity portion is NPR.
+3,332,500,000, whereas the debt required is NPR.
 9,997,500,000.
-The promoter's equity portion, which is 70% of the total equity i.e. NPR 2,332,750,000, has been fully paid up and the share lagat has been registered in the Office of the Company Registrar (OCR).
+The promoter's equity portion, which is 70% of the total equity i.e. NPR 2,332,750,000, has been fully paid up.
 The Public equity portion, which is 30% of the total equity or NPR 999,750,000 has also been fully paid up and the Company has already been listed at Nepal Stock Exchange.
 Necessary arrangements for the debt portion has been made through a consortium of 8 commercial banks led by Nepal Investment Mega Bank Ltd.

-Out of the total Contract amount, 68% has already been paid to the Main Civil Contractor till date against the Interim Payment Certificate (IPC) raised by the Contractor.
-Till date, payment against 23 IPCs have been disbursed to the Main Civil Contractor.
-Similarly, 58% of the Contract amount has been paid to the Hydro-Mechanical Contractor till IPC 5 out of design and procurement portion.
+Out of the total Contract amount, 71% has already been paid to the Main Civil Contractor till date against the Interim Payment Certificate (IPC) raised by the Contractor.
+Till date, payment against 24 IPCs have been disbursed to the Main Civil Contractor.
+Similarly, 67% of the Contract amount has been paid to the Hydro-Mechanical Contractor till IPC 5 out of design and procurement portion.
 All required Steel plates have been purchased by the Employer.
-69% of the Contract amount has already been paid to the Electro-Mechanical Contractor against the bills of supply portion for the dispatch up to the 10th lot of EM equipment after the receipt at site and advance paid against Advance Payment Guarantee (APG).
-Furthermore, about 88% of the total Contract amount has been provided to the TL Contractor against the bills up to IPC#07, additional variations and advances against IPC#08.
+89% of the Contract amount has already been paid to the Electro-Mechanical Contractor against the bills of supply portion for the dispatch up to the 11th lot of EM equipment after the receipt at site and advance paid against Advance Payment Guarantee (APG).
+Furthermore, about 98% of the total Contract amount has been provided to the TL Contractor against the bills up to IPC#08 including all additional variations and advance payments.